phil-chp/HUB-Reworked/Documentation.md

 This means that Hub Reworked has all the information it needs to calculate your XP.
 You can view your total XP directly next to the info circle.

-If you which to get more information, please click on the icon, this will open a popup table containing information about all your Hub activities with some extra details about them.
+If you wish to get more information, please click on the icon, this will open a popup table containing information about all your Hub activities with some extra details about them.

 <img src="assets/doc/interact-xp.jpg" alt="User section on the intra" width="300px" />